chussong/virasoro/README.md

 ## Installation

-To compile, type "make" into a terminal in this directory.
-You will need GCC (Linux) or clang (Mac) and the following dependencies installed in this order:
+To compile, get a terminal in this directory and type ./configure, then make, then sudo make install.
+See the file called INSTALL for build options.
+You will need working C and C++ compilers as well as the following libraries installed in this order:
 0. Mac users will need to run xcode-select --install to get the Command Line Tools.
 1. GMP arbitrary-precision math library from [here](https://gmplib.org).
 2. GNU MPFR from [here](http://www.mpfr.org).